Trump's age, health woes raise his risk for COVID-19 illness

 Trump’s age, health woes raise his risk for COVID-19 illnessNew

 President Donald Trump has several strikes against him that could put him at greater risk of becoming seriously ill from the coronavirus.
-Trump disclosed late Thursday that he has the virus.
-His doctor said that the president and first lady Melania Trump, who also tested positive, were well and recovering at the White House.
-A White House official said Friday that Trump was having mild symptoms.
+Trump disclosed early Friday that he has the virus.
 Trump is 74, male, obese and has elevated cholesterol, all of which raise his risk for COVID-19 complications.
-No treatments are currently approved to prevent illness in someone newly infected.
+His doctor says Trump is being treated with an experimental drug aimed at preventing a severe cases of COVID-19 as well as remdesivir.
+And Friday afternoon, the White House said Trump will be spending a “few days” at a military hospital.